 Time is of the essence when it comes to stain removal.
 The sooner you can work on removing the stain the better your chances are for actually getting it out.

 Never put the stained garment into the dryer, the heat will cause the stain to set in.

-Use a sponge for scrubbing stains it is way less abrasive on clothes.
+Use a sponge for dabbing the stain, it is way less abrasive on clothes and very absorbent.